codmpm/node-red-contrib-loxone/README.md

 ### Currently partially working, caveats

 * ~~The "connected" info under the node in the editor is buggy atm~~
-* On first configuration you have to deploy first, so that the runtime can connect to the MS, in order to load the structure file so you can select controls
+* On initial configuration you have to deploy first, so that the runtime can connect to the MS, in order to load the structure file so you can select controls
 * Only `controls` are parsed, no `mediaServer`, `weatherServer`, etc.
   Is this enough?